tepoltlab/RhithroLoxo_DE/README.md

 sbatch run_EnTAP.sh
 ```

 This creates a myriad of output files in the `EnTAP/entap_outfiles` directory.
-The results are parsed in an accompanying jupyter notebook entitled `parse_annot.ipynb`.
+The eggNOG mapping results are reformatted for input into `GO_MWU` using the script `EnTAP2GO.py` in the `scripts/` folder.